hypo69/hypo/docs/gemini/en/consultant/src/ai/tiny_troupe/TinyTroupe/RESPONSIBLE_AI_FAQ.md

 ## What are the limitations of TinyTroupe?
 How can users minimize the impact of TinyTroupe’s limitations when using the system?

-TinyTroupe HAS NOT being shown to match real human behavior, and therefore any such possibility reamains mere research or experimental investigation.
+TinyTroupe HAS NOT been shown to match real human behavior, and therefore any such possibility remains mere research or experimental investigation.
 Though not observed in our various tests, TinyTroupe HAS the theoretical potential of generating output that can be considered malicious.
 The reason for this is that one important theoretical use case for TinyTroupe is the validation of **other** AI systems against such malicious outputs, so it nothing restricts it from simulating bad actors.
 THEREFORE, programmers using TinyTroupe to create their own products or service on top of it MUST provide their own Responsible AI safeguards,